swarmd/swarmd.github.io/_posts/2011-01-24-moved-from-tumblr.md

 ---
 layout: post
 title: Moved from Tumblr to Jekyll+GitHub
-disqus_comments: true
 ---

 As many other people running their blogs on [Tumblr](http://www.tumblr.com/) I've become painfully aware of their failures to provide an acceptable service.
 Hours and sometimes days of downtime is unacceptable, even for a free service, when one of the most important parts of the service is availability.